Ready to Buy a Riding Lawn Mower? Don’t waste a Dollar, Make sure you’ve taken the time to consider the many Types, Styles and Options available

 Another key part in evaluating a mower before you Buy a Riding Lawn Mower is the engine.
 There are many manufacturers, but the main ones are Briggs and Stratton (B.& S.), Tecumseh, Honda, Kawasaki and Kohler.
 Most home owner brand riding lawn mowers offer B.&S., Tecumseh or Kohler made engines.

 These engines offer good value and keep the cost of riding lawn mowers to a reasonable price.
-A Kawasaki, Honda and to a lesser extent Kohler offer superior engine when it comes to longevity as in commercial use.
+A Kawasaki, Honda and to a lesser extent Kohler as well as Briggs and Stratton offer superior engine when it comes to longevity as in commercial use.

 The only draw back with these types of mowers is although they may last longer than there home owner brands before they need repair, they will most likely cost more to fix when the time comes.